 This is when I realized that fishing microplastics really aggressively might work a lot better than live bait.

 Top Picks For ‘The Zoo Bite’

 I think a lot of guys miss out on some phenomenal fishing by not paying attention to what’s going on.
 The fish may be on a wide-open bite but if you’re sitting there sinking a minnow for crappies, you’re just not going to catch numbers of fish.
 The fish aren’t shut off or going negative; chances are they’re aggressive and eating as much zooplankton as they can get.

 Scan this code with your smartphone to watch an underwater video that demonstrates how the seductive action of tiny horizontal jig heads and microplastics can help you ice more panfish this winter.

-But switch over to 1-pound test, a tiny Northland Gill-Getter, Mooska or Tungsten Fire-Ball® UV Jig and there’s a good possibility that you’re going leave the guys fishing minnows or a waxie and heavier line in the snow.
+But switch over to 1-pound test, and a tiny Northland Gill-Getter, there’s a good possibility that you’re going leave the guys fishing minnows or a waxie and heavier line in the snow.

 One of the best jigs out there is the Gill-Getter.
-The head is like what you’d find on a mayfly, a wiggler or a hellgrammite but it sits very horizontal.
+The head is like what you’d find on a mayfly, a wiggler, or a hellgrammite but it sits very horizontally.
 It has the right shape and a 60-degree bend to the Mustad Ultra-Point hook.
-Tie to your line with a palomar or improved clinch and it should sit perfectly horizontal.
+Tie to your line with a Palomar or improved clinch and it should sit perfectly horizontal.